vitobotta/hetzner-k3s/README.md

 ## Quick Start

-For a step-by-step guide on setting up a cluster with the most common configuration, check out this [documentation page](https://vitobotta.github.io/hetzner-k3s/Setting_up_a_cluster/).
+For a step-by-step guide on setting up a cluster with the most common configuration, check out the [documentation](https://vitobotta.github.io/hetzner-k3s/Setting_up_a_cluster/).

 ---